 It would be easier if we visualize it.

-Some of these terms are somewhat unfamiliar, and I think we can translate them to product terms as follows:
+Some of these terms are somewhat unfamiliar.
+But we can translate them to more familiar terms as follows:

 - Desired outcomes are business outcomes.
 Products are vehicles that enable value exchange between customers and businesses.
 We can’t define what customers value, but we have the luxury to determine what our business values.